 More than 70,000 people each year take the trip, making it the most popular trail on the continent and one of the most popular in the world.

 At its most basic, the Inca trail was a footpath through the Andes leading directly to the gates of Machu Picchu.
-Contrary to its image as a lone, lost, remove city, Machu Picchu was not isolated in the clouds.
+Contrary to its image as an alone, lost, remove a city, Machu Picchu was not isolated by the clouds.
 It was the crown of an entire Inca province, as ruins all along the Inca Trail attest.
 Machu Picchu was an administrative center in addition to its other putative purposes.
 That larger purpose is only comprehensible to those who hike the ancient royal route and visit the other ruins scattered along the way to the sacred city.

 More than that, though, the Incas conceived of Machu Picchu and the great trail leading to it in grand artistic and spiritual terms.
 Hiking Machu Picchu through the Inca Trail-the ancient royal highway- is hands-down the most authentic way to visit cept and supreme regard for nature.
 As impressive as Machu Picchu itself, the trail traverses a 125-sq.-mile national park designated as the Machu Picchu Historical Sanctuary.
 The entire sone is repleted with extraordinary natural and man-made sights: Inca ruins, exotic vegetation and animals, and dazzling mountain and cloud-forest vistas.

 One popular route is simply a shortened version of the trail.
 It is often called the Royal Trail of the Incas or the Sacred Inca Trail.
 It leaves from km 104 and gives you the experience of walking the real trail without the blisters.
-From km 104 there uis a four-hour walk uphill to Wiñay Wayna.
+From km 104 there is a four-hour walk uphill to Wiñ ay Wayna.
 Machu Picchu is just a few hours more.
-Many stay in Wiñay Wayna, while some head down to Aguas Calientes and return to Machu Picchu the following day.
+Many stay in Wiñ ay Wayna, while some head down to Aguas Calientes and return to Machu Picchu the following day.
 This Machu Picchu trail follows the same rules and regulations as the normal trail, so it must be done with a guide.

-From this point on, there are a number of variations for the Machu Picchu hike.
-Some take four nights overalll, some just three.
+From this point on, there are several variations for the Machu Picchu hike.
+Some take four nights overall, some just three.
 Others take seven.
 Some will end in the town of Santa Teresa, a short walk from the train station at the Aobamba hydroelectric plant.
 It´s a one-hour ride from there to Aguas Calientes.
 Another trek leads to Paucarcancha, Huayllabamba, and then connects with the traditional Inca Trail.